 - Soil resistivity

-- Resistivity of Surface layer
+- The resistivity of the Surface layer

 - Grid Geometry

-General Concept of Design:
+General Concept of Grounding Design

 - Combination of Vertical rods and horizontal conductors

 - Horizontal conductors (grid) installed in a shallow depth (0.3 – 0.5m) are most effective in reducing the danger of high step and touch voltages on earth’s surface